JAlcocerT/RPi/_posts/2023-05-02-pi-vs-orange.md

 * Rockchip RK3588S that features eight Arm Cores (4xCortex-A76 @ 2.4GHz plus 4x1.8GHz Cortex-A55).
     * The Rockchip SoC also features a Mali G510 MP4 graphics processor, which has open-source driver hope via the Panfrost driver stack - providing solid graphics processing capabilities.

+> You can download OS for the Orange from the manufacturer website or from [this repo](https://github.com/Joshua-Riek/ubuntu-rockchip)

 ### Orange Pi 5 - CPU Benchmark

 The CPU benchmark (8 threads) provided: ~13.4k events/s